-Fees are strictly enforced by APCOA.
+The fees are strictly enforced by Horizon Parking.

 This information is provided to us by third parties.
 You should always check with staff on site.